fazliddindev1/cpp-game/README.md

 Raylib C++ Starter Template for Visual Studio Code on Windows.

-This demo project contains a bouncing ball raylib example program.
+This demo project contains a bouncing ball Raylib example program.

 It works with Raylib version 4.5.
 Tested on both Windows 10 and Windows 11.